Female athletes can change the world.

 Julie Foudy kicks off the first gathering of the women’s sports community in the Bay Area.
 High caliber women from 19 different sports, 17 different industries and five generations join together to “turn and pull” women in the workforce and help spread the joy of sports to children without access.

-Mission Statement Realignment
+Mission Statement Revamp

 As the years progress, our mission has evolved.
 The Fall of 2015 brings us a new, organic BAWSI Mission Statement – BAWSI mobilizes the women’s sports community to engage, inspire and empower the children who need us most.